-“Regardless of whether a child believes he has the right to do something, it is the parent’s job to impress upon him that as long as you live in this house these are the expectations you will live by,” said Mrs. Johnson.
+“Regardless of whether a child believes he has the right to do something, it is the parent’s job to impress upon him that as long as he lives in this house these are the expectations he will live by,” Johnson said.

 “There have been times with my own children when I have made a decision based on existing information.
 Later on, I received more information and I changed my mind.
 This boils down to issues of personal respect, safety, truth and honesty.
 These are essential.
 I have to be able to trust my kids.
 If I can’t trust my children to do what I expect of them, whether in my presence or not, there is a cost that impacts our relationship and potentially every other relationship my child has.”

-When teaching teens about accountability and responsibility Mrs. Johnson encourages parents to remember these things:
+When teaching teens about accountability and responsibility, Johnson encourages parents to remember these things:

 - Open communication with your teen is critical.
 Expect your child to tell you the truth and understand that they probably will make mistakes in judgment.
-It is your job to stay one step ahead of them.
+Stay one step ahead of them.

 - When teens are sneaky, appropriate consequences should follow.
 They need to understand what happens when trust is lost and what you have to do to rebuild that trust.